Duchy of Brunswick-Lüneburg: Principality of Brunswick-Wolfenbüttel

 In 1269, the Principality of Brunswick was formed following the first division of the Duchy of Brunswick-Lüneburg.
-In 1432, as a result of increasing tensions with the townsfolk of Brunswick, the Brunswick Line moved their Residence to Wolfenbüttel, into the water castle, which was expanded into a Schloss, whilst the town was developed into a royal seat.
+In 1432, as a result of increasing tensions with the townsfolk of Brunswick, the Brunswick Line moved their Residenz to Wolfenbüttel, into the water castle, which was expanded into a Schloss, whilst the town was developed into a royal seat.
 The name Wolfenbüttel was given to this principality.
 From 1546, Wolfenbüttel became the residence of the senior prince of Brunswick-Lüneburg, Henry, Duke of Brunswick-Dannenberg.

 With sole rights to the Duchy of Brunswick-Lüneburg, he provided a conditional sub-lease of the Principality of Lüneburg to the princes of Calenberg with the conditions of payment to the Wolfenbüttel heirs (Chief of the House), together with the guarantee that only his descendants would inherit this senior principality of Wolfenbüttel.
-Not until 1753/1754 was the Residence moved back to Brunswick, into the newly built Brunswick Palace.
+Not until 1753/1754 was the Residenz moved back to Brunswick, into the newly built Brunswick Palace.

 Following the Congress of Vienna and territorial adjustments the principality formed the basis of the new Duchy of Brunswick.